reverbrobotics/rero_core_dist/README.md

 ```

 ## Download
 Currently Ubuntu 18.04 or greater, and current versions of Raspbian are supported.
+Credentials for the Ubuntu image are ```ubuntu:rero123.123```

 | Platform       | Download Link                                                                                                          |
 |----------------|------------------------------------------------------------------------------------------------------------------------|